Our MissionCultivate interfaith understanding and cooperation to reduce human suffering in Greater Baton Rouge

 Our StrengthsExcellence & Inspiration: Our Annual Community Prayer Breakfast and Annual Sounds of CommUNITY concert inspires, encourages, and invites people to expand their understanding of our community.
 Our programs are known for excellence.

-Holy Grill Feeding Program in Zion City since 1987: We serve hot lunches Monday through Friday, promote healthy lifestyles, as well as offer support to those who are hungry.
+Holy Grill Feeding Program in Zion City since 1987: Through the Holy Grill, the Interfatih Federation feeds hot lunches to the hungry Monday through Friday, offers emotional support and promotes healthy lifestyles.
 Over 20 congregations volunteer and serve the food which is prepared by Holy Grill Coordinator Tonia Causey.
-She has been with Holy Grill for over 29 years!
+She has been with Holy Grill for over 31 years!